 How Much Water and When: Not enough water is harmful for the tree but too much water is bad as well.
 Over-watering is a common tree care mistake.
 Please note that moist is different than soggy, and you can judge this by feel.
 A damp soil that dries for a short period will allow adequate oxygen to permeate the soil.

-As a rule of thumb your soil should be moist.
-Usually 30 seconds with a steady stream of water from a garden hose w/ a diffuser nozzle per tree seedlings is sufficient.
+As general rule, your soil should be moist.
+Usually 30 seconds with a steady stream of water from a garden hose w/ a diffuser nozzle per tree seedling is sufficient.
 Mulching is also key in retaining moisture in the soil.